 The Next Level

 People are confusing.
 They don’t want to keep on repeating the same level in a video game, but when it comes to the real game of life, they don’t want to go to the next level.
-If you can live your life this way, you will practically change your life for good.
+If you can actually change and live your life this way, you will practically change your life for good.
 Just imagine, right now our common reaction to stress, negativity, or failure is often so miserable.

 But what if you start enjoying them too?
 What if you take them up like a new challenge to solve, a new level to reach, the part that makes the whole game interesting?
 Won’t it just change the whole dynamic of how we are used to seeing things altogether?